 At the time of this update, there are no rest zones within the airport.

-This airport is definitely loud – a combination of round-the-clock announcements plus ambient traveller noise.
+- Noise – The airport can be noisy due to round-the-clock announcements and ambient traveller noise.
 Some travellers mentioned noise from cleaning crews waking them up.
-Construction crews occasionally work through the night, though this may be finishing up soon.
-Definitely plan ahead by bringing earplugs or noise-cancelling headphones.
+Plan ahead and bring earplugs or noise-cancelling headphones.

 Food & Drink

 When you get the midnight munchies or give up trying to sleep and need a coffee to stay awake, 24-hour food concessions are available.
-Check out these vendors: Long White Cafe (pre-Security, International Terminal), Espresso Bar (pre-Security, International Terminal, and Take Home convenience market (inside Security, International Terminal).
+Check out these vendors: Long White Cafe (landside, International Terminal), Espresso Bar (landside, International Terminal, and Take Home Convenience Market (airside, International Terminal).

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on security or safety issues at Auckland Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights, particularly around 5:00 AM.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights, particularly around 5:00 AM.